gruppe-adler/grad_civs/README.md

 -------------------------|---------------|------------------------------------------------------------------------------------------------------------------------------------------------
 autoInit                 | 0             | Toggles on automatic initialization of module on missions start (0/1).
-Keep this off if you want to use functions to set civs properties first. automaticVehicleGroupSize| 1             | Allow vehicles to be filled according to capacity, ignoring *initialGroupSize* (0,1). enableOnFoot             | 1             | Enable civilians on foot (0/1). enableInVehicles         | 1             | Enable civilians in vehicles (0/1). maxCivsOnFoot            | 30            | Maximum number of civs on foot. maxCivsInVehicles        | 10            | Maximum number of civs in vehicles. maxCivsResidents         | 20            | Maximum number of civs that are residents, mostly doing their thing at home. spawnDistancesOnFoot     | [1000,4500]   | Minimum and maximum distance to players that civilians on foot can spawn in. spawnDistancesResidents  | [500, 1000]   | Minimum and maximum distance to players that civilians living in houses spawn in. spawnDistancesInVehicles | [1500,6000]   | Minimum and maximum distance to players that civilians in vehicles can spawn in. debugCivState            | 0             | Toggles civ behavior debugging mode (0/1). debugFps                 | 0             | Toggles fps monitoring mode (0/1). initialGroupSize         | 3             | Initial group size for civilians, between 1..N .
-Value may be any valid parameter to the `random` command. minCivUpdateTime         | 2             | Spawn new civilians only if their beheviour states get updated at least every N seconds.
+Keep this off if you want to use functions to set civs properties first. automaticVehicleGroupSize| 1             | Allow vehicles to be filled according to capacity, ignoring *initialGroupSize* (0,1). backpackProbability      | 50            | Probability that a civilian will wear a backpack, in percent backpacks                | []            | All classnames of backpacks that civilians may wear. civClass                 | "C_Man_1"     | Unit class to use for spawning civilians clothes                  | []            | All classnames of clothes that civilians may wear. debugCivState            | 0             | Toggles civ behavior debugging mode (0/1). debugFps                 | 0             | Toggles fps monitoring mode (0/1). enableInVehicles         | 1             | Enable civilians in vehicles (0/1). enableOnFoot             | 1             | Enable civilians on foot (0/1). exitOn                   | ""            | Condition upon which grad-civs loops will stop. faces                    | []            | All classnames of faces that civilians may have. goggles                  | []            | All classnames of goggles that civilians may wear. headgear                 | []            | All classnames of headgear that civilians may wear. initialGroupSize         | 3             | Initial group size for civilians, between 1..N .
+Value may be any valid parameter to the `random` command. maxCivsInVehicles        | 10            | Maximum number of civs in vehicles. maxCivsOnFoot            | 30            | Maximum number of civs on foot. maxCivsResidents         | 20            | Maximum number of civs that are residents, mostly doing their thing at home. minCivUpdateTime         | 2             | Spawn new civilians only if their beheviour states get updated at least every N seconds.
 NOTE: each frame only one civ gets updated.
 Example: With 40fps and minCivUpdateTime=2, not more than 80 civs will be alive at any given time.
 This setting is meant to prevent civs from becoming too unresponsive. minFps                   | 40            | Spawn new civilians only if fps are at or above N .
-NOTE: the fps are taken from the machine that spawns the civs, which may be a HC. onSpawn                  | ""            | Code to execute on civilian spawn.
-Passed parameters are: [civilian,vehicle (objNull if on foot)]. onHeldUp                 | ""            | Code to execute when civilian stops because a weapon is pointed at him.
+NOTE: the fps are taken from the machine that spawns the civs, which may be a HC. onHeldUp                 | ""            | Code to execute when civilian stops because a weapon is pointed at him.
 Passed parameters are: [civilian]. onKilled                 | ""            | Code to execute when civilian is killed.
-Passed parameters are: [civilian,killer]. exitOn                   | ""            | Condition upon which grad-civs loops will stop. clothes                  | []            | All classnames of clothes that civilians may wear. faces                    | []            | All classnames of faces that civilians may have. goggles                  | []            | All classnames of goggles that civilians may wear. headgear                 | []            | All classnames of headgear that civilians may wear. backpacks                | []            | All classnames of backpacks that civilians may wear. panicCooldown            | [15,120,240]  | Time it takes until a civilian relaxes after panicking (trivariate: [lowest, median, highest]) vehicles                 | ["C_Van_01_fuel_F", "C_Hatchback_01_F", "C_Offroad_02_unarmed_F", "C_Truck_02_fuel_F", "C_Truck_02_covered_F", "C_Offroad_01_F", "C_SUV_01_F", "C_Van_01_transport_F", "C_Van_01_box_F"]            | All classnames of vehicles that civilians may drive. backpackProbability      | 50            | Probability that a civilian will wear a backpack, in percent
+Passed parameters are: [civilian,killer]. onSpawn                  | ""            | Code to execute on civilian spawn.
+Passed parameters are: [civilian,vehicle (objNull if on foot)]. panicCooldown            | [15,120,240]  | Time it takes until a civilian relaxes after panicking (trivariate: [lowest, median, highest]) spawnDistancesInVehicles | [1500,6000]   | Minimum and maximum distance to players that civilians in vehicles can spawn in. spawnDistancesOnFoot     | [1000,4500]   | Minimum and maximum distance to players that civilians on foot can spawn in. spawnDistancesResidents  | [500, 1000]   | Minimum and maximum distance to players that civilians living in houses spawn in. vehicles                 | ["C_Van_01_fuel_F", "C_Hatchback_01_F", "C_Offroad_02_unarmed_F", "C_Truck_02_fuel_F", "C_Truck_02_covered_F", "C_Offroad_01_F", "C_SUV_01_F", "C_Van_01_transport_F", "C_Van_01_box_F"]            | All classnames of vehicles that civilians may drive.

 ### Example